 “If the uneven workload is predictable, plan ahead and ‘clear the decks’ as much as possible,” says Emily Sander of Next Level Coaching, LLC.
 “For example, if you are on an implementation team and you know most of your implementations come in at the beginning of the month, schedule other non-time sensitive items for the middle or later in the month.
 These items can include team meetings, special projects, admin tasks, etc.”

-Cross training can be an effective means of smoothing out lumpy work within an organization.
-Cross-training simply means that employers are taught how to perform not just their own job-specific tasks but also the tasks associated with other roles as well.
+Cross-training can be an effective means of smoothing out lumpy work within an organization.
+Cross-training simply means that employees are taught how to perform not just their own job-specific tasks but also the tasks associated with other roles.
 For example, a substitute teacher who specializes in math might also be certified to teach science courses.

-Cross training can also be an economical solution for employers because it can use existing staff to fill gaps in manpower instead of hiring more bodies.
-“Cross training is also much more effective in many cases than hiring new employees,” says Sullivan.
+Cross-training can also be an economical solution for employers because they can use existing staff to fill gaps in manpower instead of hiring more bodies.
+“Cross training is also much more effective in many cases than hiring new employees,” adds Sullivan.
 “This is because the staff know how the business operates and are able to bring more skills to the table and learn quickly.
 And since these lumpy workloads do not always happen, hiring new employees could mean wasting money as you only need them for certain times of the year.”

 “In certain situations, hiring seasonal, part-time, and temp workers is essential,” says Laurie Chamberlin, Head of Recruitment Solutions at LHH.
 “While most people associate temporary staffing solutions with entry-level work, there is an emerging market for mid-level temp workers who can handle more complex work.
 As a result, workers are able to gain new experience across industries, and employers can address immediate and shorter-term demands while also building meaningful relationships with talent that may lead to full-time employment down the road.”

-Lumpy workloads are a consistent reality for a wide variety of businesses.
-The nature of the industry and work will impact to what extent different options are really feasible.
-For example, some work may be so specialized or complex that it isn’t possible to have temps help pick up the slack.
-Or maybe the workload is driven by outside factors—i.e., the tax season rush for accountants.
-The key for employers is to find the right balance between efficiency, effectiveness, and employee wellbeing.
+Lumpy workloads are a reality for a variety of businesses.
+The nature of the industry and work will impact the extent to which different options are really feasible.
+For example, some work may be so specialized or complex that it isn’t possible to have temps help pick up the slack, or maybe the workload is driven by outside factors—i.e., the tax season rush for accountants.
+The key for employers is to find the right balance among efficiency, effectiveness, and employee well-being.